KittyRx/Papy/README.md

 ---

 ## User Interface
 Since this was designed to be simple as well as a Command Line Interface tool the UI follows this paradigm.
-You can see the UI information of Papy with any exeuction of the Papy command like:
+You can see the UI information of Papy with any execution of the Papy command like:
 ```bash
 ./papy [Flag] {Value} [Flag] {Value} [Flag] {Value} ...
 ```